 Steps involved in Donar Egg Program

-- For couples not staying in Mumbai, the trip to Mumbai can be planned around the time of onset of periods.
+For couples not staying in Mumbai, the trip to Mumbai can be planned around the time of onset of periods for egg donation in Mumbai.
 Thus they will need to spend around 3 weeks in Mumbai.
 The total number of hospital visits will be around 8-10.

 What are the outcomes of oocyte donation IVF cycle?